datacharmer/dbdeployer/README.md

         ./use -BN -e "select @@server_id"
         ./use -u root

     "./clear" stops the server and removes everything from the data directory, letting you ready to start from scratch.
 (Warning!
 It's irreversible!)

+    "./send_kill" does almost the same as "./stop", as it sends a SIGTERM (-15) kill to shut down the server.
+Additionally, when the regular kill fails, it will send an unfriendly SIGKILL (-9) to the unresponsive server.

+    "./add_option" will add one or more options to my.sandbox.cnf, and restarts the server to apply the changes.

+    "init_db" and "load_grants" are used during the server initialization, and should not be used in normal operations.
+They are nonetheless useful to see which operations were performed to set up the server.

+    "./show_binlog" and "./show_relaylog" will show the latest binary log or relay-log.

     "./my" is a prefix script to invoke any command named "my*" from the MySQL /bin directory.
 It is important to use it rather than the